College of Communication - Radio, Television & Film

 WGLS-FM is a regional radio service with a potential audience of almost 1.3 million people.
 The broadcast signal covers South Jersey, parts of Philadelphia and Delaware.

-The studios are located in the College of Communication & Creative Arts on the campus of Rowan University in Glassboro, New Jersey.
+The studios are located in the College of Communication on the campus of Rowan University in Glassboro, New Jersey.
 Twenty-four hours a day a staff of independent volunteers and students broadcast a variety of musical, cultural, educational, entertaining and informative programs of interest to the Rowan University and South Jersey communities.

 For more information, please check out the WGLS website.